About Rhiannon

 Rhiannon works as a Deputy SENDCO in a mainstream secondary school in Devon.
 Throughout her career as a teacher, Rhiannon has had a passion for supporting pupils with special educational needs and those at risk of exclusion.
 After training as a primary school teacher, Rhiannon worked for 3 years teaching years 3, 5 and 6 in Torbay, working with vulnerable pupils and families.

 She then moved on to work for 9 years in special education, working in a special school for pupils with a range of needs including autism and moderate learning delay, as well as pupils experiencing social, emotional and mental health difficulties.
 During this, Rhiannon’s role included improving and supporting the health and nutrition of pupils, staff and families.
-It was the work Rhiannon undertook in this role that sparked the idea for Devon Dig and Donate.
+It was the work Rhiannon undertook in this role that sparked the idea for Devon Dig and Donate CIC.

 In her current role within Secondary education, Rhiannon has created a life skills curriculum for pupils with additional learning needs to support the development of their independence and understanding of the world around them.
 As part of this, she has curated a series of studies focused on learning how to create an allotment, growing food organically and sustainably and understanding the food systems of the UK.
+She now also works at Abbotsfield Home School, delivering gardening and land based learning to young children aged 4 - 7 years.

 Education